Practice loving: Flashcards, Spelling & Quizzes

 The adjective 'loving' derives its etymology from the Middle English word 'loving,' which was formed from the Old English word 'lufian.'
 'Lufian' meant to have affection for, to cherish, or to hold dear.
 Its roots can be traced back even further to the Proto-Germanic word 'lubōną' and ultimately to the Proto-Indo-European base 'leubh,' which conveyed the concept of love and care.
 Therefore, the etymology of 'loving' reflects its inherent connection to kindness, affection, and the act of showing great care for someone or something, stemming from its historical associations with the profound and tender emotions associated with love.

-Quiz: Find the meaning of loving
+Find the correct meaning of the adjective loving:

 Try Again!